-Refer to the PacketCable QoS Technical Report [QOS TR] for more information.
+Refer to the PacketCable QoS specification [QOS] for more information.

 7.4 Network Address Translation (NAT) and Firewall Traversal

 Network Address Translators (NATs) manipulate address and port information in the IP and transport header.
 This causes challenges to UEs in communicating with each other using SIP: